BeSpunky/angular-google-maps/wiki/Overlays-Superpower.md

 @Component(...)
 export class YourComponent implements OnInit
 {
-    public overlays: OverlaysSuperpower; // You can name this however you want
+    public overlays: OverlaysSuperpower; // You can name this however you want of course

     ngOnInit()
     {